Tom-stack3/wikiGraph/README.md

 ## How the graph is generated?

-To generate the graph, I use a very convenient open-source library I found called [Graphviz](https://graphviz.org/).
+To generate the graph, I used a very convenient open-source library I found called [Graphviz](https://graphviz.org/).

 ## Output formats